 Hampton Inn Atlanta-Georgia Tech-Downtown

-Located directly across the street from Coca-Cola Worldwide Headquarters and in the immediate vicinity of Georgia Tech, it is nearly impossible to beat this hotel’s supreme location.
+It is nearly impossible to beat this hotel’s supreme location.
+The place is literally across the street from Coca-Cola Headquarters.
 With modern facilities, comfortable accommodations, a great city view, a number of free amenities, and an affordable price, the Hampton Inn Atlanta-Georgia Tech-Downtown gives the competition a run for its money.
 Although many Atlanta attractions such as the Mercedes-Benz Stadium are within walking distance, the hotel also offers a free shuttle service within a 3.2 km radius.